-1.8 LCAP Monitor and maintain integrated and designated ELD programs for all English Learners.
-This will include the following:

-c.
-Explore English Language Development tools such as web-based software programs.
+- 1.8 LCAP Monitor and maintain integrated and designated ELD programs for all English Learners.
+This will include the following: - a.
+Implement ELA/ELD curriculum - b: Monitor and maintain EL programs. - c.
+Explore English Language Development tools such as web-based software programs. - d.

-d.
 Provide recognition ceremony for EL students who have satisfied the requirements to be redesignated to Fluent English Proficient (RFEP) and their parents.